Can Someone Run a Background Check Without My Permission? Legally?

 There are several different types of background checks.
 The information returned depends on the type the searcher conducts.

-Type Check How it is Used and/or Information included Is Consent Required?
-Additional Information
+Type Check How it is Used and/or Information included Consent Requirement Additional Information

 Level 1 Check (Personal Background Check) Typically a name-only check Consent is only required when the background check is being obtained for non-personal reasons (such as employment offer, extending credit, or for tenant screening).
 Anyone can conduct this type check.
 Florida is the only state that has specific language in its statutes breaking down background checks by level for non-personal use.2